 And like the case of any Velop mesh set, you can use one external drive per MX8500 uint, meaning you can host more storage in a mesh setup.

-Out of the box, the Linksys doesn’t officially support Time Machine backup, but you might be able to make it work with a bit of tweaking.
+Out of the box, the Linksys doesn't officially support Time Machine backup, but you might be able to make it work with some tweaking.

 Linksys AXE8400 Atlas Max's Rating